AnthonyRansom/School_District_Analysis/README.md

  - The percent passing rate for Reading shows a decrease by 0.3%
  - The overall passing percent shows a decrease of 0.1%

-From the above results reported by the analysis it can be concluded that the reported dishonest data for the 9th grade students at Thomas high did not affect the overall district or school results any significant way.
+From the above results reported by the analysis it can be concluded that the reported dishonest data for the 9th grade students at Thomas high did not affect the overall district or school results in any significant way.